It’s time for the quiz, Mom.

 What???
 Again???
 They can’t do that!
 What are they thinking?
 You can’t fire Lindsey Buckingham!
 I know he can be difficult, but, if you’re Fleetwood Mac, you’re kind of stuck with him!
-It would be like The Supremes trying to do a reunion tour without Mary Wilson–which they did try to do, by the way; and nobody came!
+It would be like The Supremes trying to do a reunion tour without Mary Wilson—What?
+They did?
+OK, never mind!

 Lindsey’s being replaced by someone from Tom Petty’s Heartbreakers and someone I’ve never heard of.

 He’s being replaced by 2 people?
 Well, you see?
 There is no one single person who can replace Lindsey Buckingham, I rest my case!